-- Cold viruses, and many other viruses, dry out the oral cavity.
+- Cold viruses, and many other viruses, dry out the inside of the mouth.

-- The use of many medications that suppress runny noses and excess mucus, also contribute to drier mucus membranes.
+- The use of many medications that suppress runny noses and excess mucus, also contribute to drier mucus membranes in our mouth.

 - Many drugs may ultimately leave the mouth drier.

 - Dry mouths are less slippery, allowing bacterial colonies to thrive.

 - Breathing from the mouth due to swollen, congested nasal passages dries the oral membranes contributing further to dry mouth,

 - Individuals suffering from flu and cold viruses are especially prone to dehydration complicating dry mouth conditions.

 - Sucking on cough drops, sipping ginger ale, even oral inhalers all adversely affect teeth and surrounding tissues.